 At this step alone, Peter and Mary are tied with two ring groups matching the call.
 However, considering their ranking in the previous criterion, Peter becomes more eligible than Mary since previously he had fewer non-overlapping ring groups.

-The idleness criterion sorts agents according to how long they have been idle, which is defined as the time since their last inbound call disconnected (irrespective of status changes).
+The idleness criterion sorts agents according to how long they have been idle, which is defined as the amount of time since their last disconnected interaction (irrespective of status changes).
 Agents with the longest idle times are preferred.

 Note: Please review also the companion article: How many agents should be rung?